 While drugs and alcohol have immediate, short-term effects, they also make long-term changes to the brain.
 Drugs and alcohol affect the basal ganglia, which controls the brain’s “reward circuit” that gives people a feeling of pleasure.
 Frequent substance use over-activates the basal ganglia and lowers their sensitivity to pleasurable sensations.
 This lowered sensitivity eventually prevents people from feeling pleasure from anything other than substance use.

-Substance use also changes the extended amygdala, the part of the brain that affects stressful feelings such as unease, anxiety and irritability.
+Substance use also changes the extended amygdala, the part of the brain that affects stressful feelings such as unease, anxiety, and irritability.
 Drugs and alcohol increase the extended amygdala’s sensitivity over time, which causes people to feel unpleasant feelings more often and to a higher degree.
 The brain requires more of the substances that caused it to change to find relief from these uncomfortable feelings.

 Many people incorrectly believe that those who are still experiencing substance use are “weak-minded” or generally bad people.
-The truth is that substance use disorders can affect people of any background, emotional state and mental strength.
+The truth is that substance use disorders can affect people of any background, emotional state, and mental strength.
 Some of the strongest and most well-intentioned people can experience a substance use disorder.

 The easiest way to look at the changes made in the brain during the height of addiction is to look at people who are in recovery.
 People who experience a substance use disorder often cite the mental strength and motivation it took to persevere through treatment and improve their life through recovery.
 Substance use disorders significantly change the brain, which means that people have to work hard to recover.
 Individuals with substance use disorders are not weak-minded — they simply need guidance through the recovery process.

-There are a number of evidence-based treatment programs, particularly for opioid use disorder, that can provide relief of physical withdrawals and cravings.
+There are a number of evidence-based treatment programs, particularly for opioid use disorder, that can provide relief from physical withdrawals and cravings.
 However, to experience long-term recovery, the person will have to continually work on the causes and effects of the disease.
 Particularly because of the profound change to the dopamine structures in the brain.

 The reward system in the brain, once altered, is very difficult to treat entirely.
 This is why millions of people have succumbed to the opioid epidemic in America.
 Many innocent people who used prescribed pain medications for their back surgeries or root canals unwillingly developed an opioid use disorder.
 Considering addiction can affect people from all different walks of life, from rich to poor, educated to the most marginalized in the nation, we must continue to research and work to understand how substances affect the brain.